rohimma/du-anti-gravity/README.md

 click on `on` / `off` to toggle the anti-gravity core.

-click on the buttons to change to height.
+click on the buttons to change the height.